sandhyaparna/Data-Science/Modeling/DataAnalysis.md

   * Type of Variable: Target, Unique Idnetifier, Predictor Vars
   * Data Type: Numeric, Character - How can you encode?
 * Univariate, Bivariate analysis
+* Look for bad data - for eg in Gender variable if there is something like 63.9 - we can assume it is bad data and set to missing.
+Or sometimes missing data might be represented by a different number like 99 all together
 * Duplicate values - For eg: Visit ID may be unique to a hospital, but when we use diff hospitals there might be duplicates in Visit ID.
 So, create a new Unique Identifier - Concatenation of Client/Hospital ID and Visit ID.
 * Missing value treatment
 * Outlier treatmnet